noud-github/pam-unixsock/README.md

 pam_unixsock
 ==============

-Usage:
+This code is a pluggable authentication module (PAM) that redirects the credentials to a local Unix socket.
+The server listening on that socket is then free to do many more complex things, because it's free from the calling process' address space.
+In our case we need to do complex things like doing web requests.

+usage:

-    auth       required    pam_unixsock.so [prompt="..." [hidden]] [timeout=2s /var/run/unix.sock
+    auth       required    pam_unixsock.so [hidden] [timeout=2] [Extra prompt text:]

 Where the arguments are:

-* The Unix socket to write to, something should be listening, otherwise it will grant access after a 2s timeout
-* The `prompt` argument is optional, if set unixsock will print "prompt" and also write the input to the Unix socket.
-If `hidden` is set the input to prompt will not be echoed to the screen.
+* If `hidden` is set the input to prompt will not be echoed to the screen.
 * With `timeout` you can specify how long the module should wait for a response from the server.
 If none is given before the timeout expires this is taken as an *success*.

-This code is a pluggable authentication module (PAM) that redirects the credentials to a local Unix socket.
-The server listening on that socket is then free to do many more complex things, because it's free from the calling process' address space.
-In our case we need to do complex things like doing web requests.
+The timeout is in seconds.
+* If extra prompt text is given, this will be prompted for (see `hidden`) and will also be given
+* to the unix socket.

+The Uni socket defaults to /var/run/pam_unix.sock

 The protocol is described below and is fairly simplistic.